scribu/wp-scb-framework-example/readme.txt

 You can download this plugin to get a quick start on using the framework.

+== Loading ==

+The hardest part about writing a library to be used by multiple plugins is how to load it's files.

+scbLoad: use __autload().

+scbLoad2: load directly

+scbLoad3: load directly; attempt to load the newest version of the library, first.

 == Changelog ==

 = 1.5 =